-Intended outcome Success criteria Improved speaking, listening and communication skills in the EYFS.
+Intended outcome Success criteria Improved outcomes in Maths, Reading and Writing shows PP pupils are in line with non-PP pupils and national averages.
+Disadvantaged pupil outcomes are at least in line with disadvantaged children nationally.
+The number of children achieving expected standard at the end of KS1 and KS2 is in line with the non-disadvantaged.
+Improved speaking, listening and communication skills in the EYFS.
 NELI assessments and observations show that speaking and listening has significantly improved for our disadvantaged pupils.
 Improved phonics in Key Stage 1.
 The number of pupils meeting the expected standard in the Year 1 Phonics Check is at least in line with national averages.
 Disadvantaged children's phonic outcomes are at least in line with disadvantaged children nationally.
 The number of disadvantaged children achieving the expected standard in the Year 1 Phonics Check is in line with the non-disadvantaged To ensure that the well-being of all our pupils in school, particularly our disadvantaged pupils, continues to improve.
 Findings from parent and pupil voice will continue to show that pupils feel happy, safe and supported in school.
-Quantitative data from Thrive Assessments show that disadvantaged pupils are making progress in their social, emotional and mental health.
+Quantitative data from Thrive assessments show that disadvantaged pupils are making good progress in their social, emotional and mental health.
 Attendance will improve and be in line with national averages for all pupils.
 Significant reduction in the gap between disadvantaged and non-disadvantaged pupils.

 Significant reduction in persistent absence of disadvantaged pupils.